 We strongly value diversity, integration, inclusion, and equal opportunity.
 Our commitment is to meet the needs of people with disabilities in a manner that respects their dignity, independence, and rights to equal opportunity and access.

-We will communicate with people with disabilities in ways that take into account their disability.
+We will communicate with people with disabilities in ways that are considerate of and respectful of their disability.

-A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on the city tour buses and on the harbour cruise, as well as the Niagara Falls Day Tour.
+A person with a disability who is accompanied by a support person will be allowed to have that person accompany them on the city tour buses and on the Harbour Cruise, as well as the Niagara Falls Day Tour.
 Support people are eligible for a 25% discount for the City Tour, the Niagara Falls Day Tour, and the Harbour Cruise.
 This discount is not currently available online, so please contact us by phone about this, or pay in person at select locations on the date of travel.

 We are continually working to provide and implement other assistive devices and procedures as we grow as a company.